sods/tutorials/_posts/2015-10-06-data-background.md

 title: "Computer Science and Math Interface: Background"
 ---

-Venue: Ada Lovelace Room, Regent Court
+Venue: IC-126 in Information Commons

 Many computer science departments were spun out of mathematics departments in the 1980s (including Sheffield's!), but there is a historical connection between the two departments that has meant that dual degrees are relatively common.